modm-io/modm/docs/src/guide/testing.md

 	You can access them in [the Artifacts tab of a build][logs].

-## Continous Integration
+## Continuous Integration

-modm uses [CircleCI as a Continous Integration service][circleci].
+modm uses [CircleCI as a Continuous Integration service][circleci].
 It compiles all the examples and executes the unit tests on Linux, then generates and compiles the full library for a blinky example for all targets that we support.